-6 in Physics or 6-6 in Combined Science.
-In addition, 6 in Maths, 5 in English Lit or Lang
+Physics 6 and an average of 6 across the three single sciences or 6,6 in Combined Science.
+In addition, 6 in Maths.

 Developing Physics through an experimental approach; developing imaginative and critical thought; understanding physics, how it has developed and is used in society; applying Physical principles to personal, social, environmental and economic issues